xynehq/jaf/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Project Overview

-Successfully implemented the complete **Functional Agent Framework (JAF) v2.0** as specified in the requirements.
+Successfully implemented the complete **Juspay Agent Framework (JAF) v2.0** as specified in the requirements.
 This is a production-ready, purely functional AI agent framework built on TypeScript with comprehensive type safety, immutable state management, and composable policies.

 ## ✅ Implementation Completeness